 A Price Field collects payment for a charge that is either a fixed amount or calculated using other information on your form.
 For example, if you're selling tickets to an event, you can either set a fixed price of $10 for every form entry, or you can allow users to buy additional tickets by multiplying the price ($10) by the number of tickets they'd like to purchase.
-See more about Setting Up Payment.
+Learn more about setting up payment.

-The Price field always collects payment, so it will automatically prompt you to connect with PayPal or Stripe, if you haven’t already done so.
+The Price field always collects payment, so it will automatically prompt you to connect with PayPal, Stripe, or Square if you haven’t already done so.